JonathanPiaget/SearchMark/README.md

 5. Find a way to do a trash for deleted bookmarks
 6. List broken URLs bookmarks
 7. Auto backup locally on any change
-8. Add a button "see later" or similar to add in a dedicated folder
-9. Add more languages
+8. Add more languages
-10. Add tags to bookmarks
+9. Add tags to bookmarks

 ## Development